 Target Number of Completed Surveys

-CCWD is targeting one survey population for the Project - the Project recreation users at New Spicer Meadow Reservoir.
+CCWD is targeting one survey population for the Project.
 In 2014, the total Project recreation use was 35,207 Recreation Days (RD).
 Using a 95 percent confidence interval with a sampling error no more than plus or minus 10 percent and a 50/50 split, CCWD’s target is 96 completed visitor surveys (Salant and Dillman 1994).
 CCWD will make every attempt to secure the target number of visitor surveys, continuously monitor the survey returns, and if survey targets are not being met, then CCWD will re-evaluate the sampling frequency to determine if additional efforts are warranted.
 CCWD will continue the survey effort throughout the established survey season, even if the target number of visitor survey numbers has been met.

 Sampling Period